isciences/exactextract/README.md

 ### Additional Features

 `exactextract` can compute statistics against two rasters simultaneously, with a second raster containing weighting values.
-The weighting raster does not need to have the same resolution and extent as the value raster, but the resolutions of the two rasters must be integer multiple of each other, and any difference between the grid origin points must be an integer multiple of the smallest cell size.
+The weighting raster does not need to have the same resolution and extent as the value raster, but the resolutions of the two rasters must be integer multiples of each other, and any difference between the grid origin points must be an integer multiple of the smallest cell size.

 ### Compiling